Spin-Orbit Driven Transitions Between Mott Insulators and Finite Momentum Superfluids of Bosons in Optical Lattices: Summary

 \section{Summary}

 We have studied the interplay of strong interaction and Rashba SOC in a model motivated by optical lattice experiments: a 2D Hubbard model of two-component bosons.
 We used mean field theory to map out the phase diagram and study transitions.
 We find that strong Rashba SOC can completely destroy the Mott insulator state, even in the absence of spin-independent tunneling in the lattice.
 The Rashba SOC leads to superfluids with complex phase patterns and finite momentum.
-We identified first order transitions between distinct superfluids, e.g., the transition between superfluids with two different staggered phase patterns, that can be identified in the spin-dependent momentum distribution.
+We identified transitions between superfluids with two different staggered phase patterns, that can be identified in the spin-dependent momentum distribution.
 The spin-dependent momentum could be accessed in time-of-flight measurements on optical lattices.
 We expect these transitions to occur in finite sized systems but the phase patterns and precise momenta depend strongly on the boundaries.
-We checked that these first order transitions become smooth in infinite system sizes.
+We checked that these transitions in phase patterns become smooth in infinite system sizes.

 Our work relates to the nature of Mott insulator states in solids.
 Our study of a 2D lattice finds that it is in principle possible for strong Rashba SOC to convert a Mott insulator into a conducting state even in the limit of vanishing kinetics ($t\rightarrow 0$ with $\lambda\sim 1$ in the lattice model or $\langle p \rangle \rightarrow 0$ with $\langle\Vec{\nabla} V\times \Vec{p} \rangle \sim E_F$ in the continuum).
 This limit could have bearing on the nature of 3D Mott insulator surface states that experience very weak kinetics but strong electric fields.